 Obtain campaign endorsements

-We will work with international organizations, funders, governments, university climate and biodiversity departments, research centers, open access advocacy groups and open access activists to endorse and communicate the campaign to lead to more open access climate and biodiversity research.
+We will work with international organizations, funders, governments, university climate and biodiversity departments, research centers and open access advocates to endorse and communicate the campaign to lead to more open access climate and biodiversity research.

 ensure inclusive outcomes throughout the campaign